Vundavalli Aruna Kumar: Early life

 Vundavalli Arun Kumar was born in Rajahmundry, East Godavari District, Andhra Pradesh.
-His father Shri Vundavalli Venkata Subba Rao had a Timber Business and was the Founder-President of the Rajahmundry Chamber of Commerce in the year 1944.
+His father, Vundavalli Venkata Subba Rao had a timber business and was the founder-president of the Rajahmundry Chamber of Commerce in the year 1944.
 His mother Smt.
 Vundavalli Lakshmi was the Founder-Secretary of the Guild of Service and Indian Red Cross Society, Rajahmundry Branch.
-He earned his bachelor's degree in commerce (B.Com.) from Government College, Rajahmundry, and also obtained a bachelor's degree in law (L.L.B) from C.R.
-Reddy Law College, Eluru.
+He earned his bachelor's degree in commerce (B.Com.) from Government College, Rajahmundry, and also obtained a bachelor's degree in law (L.L.B) from C. R. Reddy Law College, Eluru.

 Career

 Jai Andhra Movement

 Arun Kumar participated in the 1972 Jai Andhra movement as a student.
 He runs a weekly publication, Eevaram Janavaarta, that covers contemporary political issues.

 Public Speaking and Translation

 Arun Kumar is well known for his translation expertise and is very good orator and can deliver the exact message to the public.
 He acted as a translator for Congress Party President Sonia Gandhi and her son Rahul Gandhi whenever they had to address the people of Andhra Pradesh.
 He was a member of the Congress Working Committee.